Isurwars/Correlation/paper.md

 # Statement of Need

-As time goes by, the number of atoms in theoretical calculations has grown from a few dozens to hundreds of thousands of atoms, and with this increment the complexity to calculate the correlation functions that represent the structure of materials has steadily increased.
+As time goes by, the number of atoms in theoretical calculations has grown from a few dozens to hundreds of thousands of atoms, and with this increment the complexity to calculate correlation functions that represent the structure of materials has steadily increased.
-To answer this need, there have been several tools developed to calculate some of the most used correlation functions like: pair distribution functions, radial distribution functions, and plane angle distributions, here we present an incomplete list of these tools:
+To answer this need, there have been several tools developed to calculate some of the more used correlation functions like: pair distribution functions, radial distribution functions, and plane angle distributions.
+Here, we present an incomplete list of these tools:

 *	**Forcite Plus**: Forcite Plus is part of the Materials Studio suite [@materials_2016], the program includes analyzing tools to compute structure properties like RDF and PAD.